lweislo/Raleigh-Fire-Incidents/README.md

 For data analysis, we had to reformat the POSIX date time columns to datetime objects using the Pandas to_datetime function.
 This was tricky because we also had to take into consideration the times were UTC and needed to convert to EST time zone.
 We used dispatch datetime to create Year and YYYY-MM-DD dates for merging with population data and weather data, respectively.

-Fire incident analysis:
+## Fire incident analysis:

-Added a column (timedelta) ‘Seconds’ that was arrive time minus dispatch time to track overall and individual station performance.
+  -Added a column (timedelta) ‘Seconds’ that was arrive time minus dispatch time to track overall and individual station performance.
-Removed rows with null stations.
+  -Removed rows with null stations.
-Grouped this dataset by Year, counted the IDs to get tally of incidents per year.
+  -Grouped this dataset by Year, counted the IDs to get tally of incidents per year.
-Calculated the mean, median standard deviation of response times.
+  -Calculated the mean, median standard deviation of response times.

 Raleigh FD had a mean incident rate of 14402.09 per year, median 13893.0, with a standard deviation of 1424.08 and error 429.38
 The most incidents came in 2017 when there were 18051, the minimum in 2009 when there were 13026.
-Fire incidents have been on the rise in Raleigh over the period of study [See this graph:] [/graphics/total_incidents_by_year.png]
+Fire incidents have been on the rise in Raleigh over the period of study
+![See this graph:] [graphics/total_incidents_by_year.png]

 When we look just at 2017, there seemed to be an uptick in incidents in January and April [[https://github.com/lweislo/Raleigh-Fire-Incidents/blob/master/graphics/2017_month_type_stacked.png]]